Hysterectomy - vaginal - discharge

 Part or all of your uterus was removed.
 Your fallopian tubes or ovaries may have also been removed.
-You probably spent 1 - 2 nights in the hospital.
+You probably spent 1 to 2 nights in the hospital.

 What to Expect at Home

-You will likely have light spotting for 2 - 4 weeks.
+You will likely have light spotting for 2 to 4 weeks.
 It may be pink, red, or brownish.
 It should not have a bad odor.

 If you had good sexual function before the surgery, you should continue to have good sexual function afterward.
 If you had problems with severe bleeding before your hysterectomy, sexual function often improves after surgery.
 If you have a decrease in your sexual function after your hysterectomy, talk with your health care provider about possible causes and treatments.

-Do not put anything into your vagina for the first 8 - 12 weeks.
+DO NOT put anything into your vagina for the first 8 to 12 weeks.
 This includes douching or using tampons.

-Do not start having sexual intercourse for at least 8 weeks, and only after your doctor says it is okay.
+DO NOT start having sexual intercourse for at least 8 weeks, and only after your doctor says it is ok.
 If you had vaginal repairs along with your hysterectomy, you may need to wait 12 weeks for intercourse.
 Check with your doctor.